canro91/canro91.github.io/_posts/2024-11-08-WhyWriting.md

 ---
 layout: post
-title: "This Is the Real Reason Why Coders (and Everyone) Should Write"
+title: "This Is the Real Reason Why Coders (and Everyone Else) Should Write"
 tags: misc
 ---